ashkan-mokarian/infectio-mesa/README.md

 # Notes

+* Inconsistency for Radius information; in std output, the radius to center of infection is shown.
+In graph plots, the center to convex center is shown.

 * Default num_cells = 2750 number used in configs are based on the density of cells computed on a single image with pixel dimensions that could possibly be wrong.
 So be cautious about its correctness.
 The calculations you can find at